-It is used to dig into Roots and tough fiber parts of Plants.
+The Nail is used to dig into Roots and Tough Fiber Parts of Plants.

-In Birds they contain branched Bones or Cartilages called Turbinates, whose function is to warm air on inhalation and remove moisture on exhalation.
+In Birds they contain Branched Bones or Cartilages called Turbinates,

 Nether Chap – Lower Mandible of the Beak.

-The New Feathers are “Blood Feathers” and can Bleed profusely if broken.
+The New Feathers are “Blood Feathers” and can Bleed PROFUSELY

 The Swans look “Shaggy” when they hold their Wings in Display.

-In Swans it closes horizontally (side to side) across the Eye instead of up and down like a normal Eye Lid.
+Across the Eye instead of Up and Down like a Normal Eye Lid.